Frequently Asked Questions

 On the other hand, if seated correctly in its cone, it can be extremely strong, reliable and a great added benefit.

-But if you take the additional precautions and care, you’ll feel the difference and enjoy!
+But if the additional precautions and care are taken, you’ll feel the difference and certainly enjoy your ride!

 CHALLENGE: SEAMLESS LATEX INNER TUBE

 - the only Seamless ‘one-piece’ latex inner tube on the market